WINDHOUND PORTRAIT SESSIONS

-Here’s a secret.
-Nearly every dog I photograph is wearing a leash because safety is my top priority.
-Through the magic of my digital darkroom, leashes and other distractions are removed to make your images look perfect!
+Here’s a trade secret.
+Nearly every dog I’ve ever photographed is wearing a leash because their safety matters.
+Through the magic of the digital darkroom, leashes and other distractions (like pesky eye boogies) are removed to make your images look perfect!

-My dog doesn't know his or her commands very well.
+My dog isn't reliable with his or her commands.
 Is that a problem?

 I have more than one dog.
 Can you photograph multiple dogs during a session?

 Lucky you!
 More fur equals more fun—and more dust bunnies!
 I routinely photograph multiple dogs during a session.

 I can photograph up to three dogs during your session, but they all must be from the same household.
 (No cheating!)